letschangeourworld/pythsm_study/Javascript/Node-Red/PLC_Buzzer.md

 Explanation:

-📌 mcprotocol read Node: Reads bit data from the PLC at address D0.
+📌 mcprotocol read Node: Reads bit data from the PLC at address D0.<br>

-📌 Debug Node: Outputs the raw data from the PLC to the debug sidebar for verification.
+📌 Debug Node: Outputs the raw data from the PLC to the debug sidebar for verification.<br>

-📌 Function Node: Processes the PLC data to determine the buzzer state and 7-segment display value.
+📌 Function Node: Processes the PLC data to determine the buzzer state and 7-segment display value.<br>

-📌 GPIO Out Node: Controls the buzzer.
+📌 GPIO Out Node: Controls the buzzer.<br>
 📌 UI Text Node: Displays the processed data on a 7-segment display in the dashboard.

-Steps to Deploy:
+Steps to Deploy:<br>

-1.Import the JSON flow into your Node-RED editor.
+1.Import the JSON flow into your Node-RED editor.<br>

-2.Configure the mcprotocol read node with your PLC’s IP address.
+2.Configure the mcprotocol read node with your PLC’s IP address.<br>

-3.Deploy the flow.
+3.Deploy the flow.<br>

-4.Open the Node-RED dashboard to view the 7-segment display.
+4.Open the Node-RED dashboard to view the 7-segment display.<br>

-5.Check the debug tab to see the raw data from the PLC and verify correct data collection.
+5.Check the debug tab to see the raw data from the PLC and verify correct data collection.<br>

 With this setup, you can monitor and control your PLC data, visualize it on a dashboard, and trigger a buzzer based on the PLC’s bit data.